 Practice your aim with small and large tools before competing in host-run games against your friends.

-BATL knows that hurling heavy objects makes us all a little thirsty, which is why they’ve set up a fully-licensed bar and eatery.
+BATL knows that hurling heavy objects makes us all a little thirsty, which is why it also has a fully-licensed bar and eatery.

-86 – Spend an afternoon at Main Event Orlando
+86 – Play laser tag at Main Event Orlando

 A beloved family entertainment venue, Main Event offers all the indoor activities we could ever ask for under one roof!